Karan Aujla: Controversies

+Feuds

-Aujla had a rivalry with Sidhu Moose Wala.
-Both had been replying to each other through their songs.
-Both the artists have been criticised for songs promoting violence.
-Elly Mangat, who has previously worked with both the artists disclosed in an interview that the dispute between both began when Sidhu's video targeting Aujla in his song was leaked to Aujla's management, and they threatened attacking Sidhu.
+Aujla had a well-known public rivalry with fellow rapper Sidhu Moose Wala.
+Both had been taking shots at each other via their songs and both the artists have been criticised for songs promoting violence.
+Elly Mangat, who had previously worked with both the artists, disclosed in an interview that the dispute began when Sidhu's video targeting Aujla in his song was leaked to Aujla's management, and they threatened to attack Sidhu.
 Following the incident, both started targeting each other on social media.
-The rivalry was resolved temporarily till Karan Aujla released a diss-track "Lafaafe", followed by Moose Wala's "Warning Shots".
-Aujla in an interview stated that he didn't write the track "Lafaafe", and didn't reveal anything about their rivalry.
-After Moose Wala's death, Aujla paid tribute with the song "Maa".
+The rivalry was resolved temporarily until Karan Aujla released a track called "Lafaafe" with Sanam Bhullar.
+Followed by this, Moose Wala released his diss track "Warning Shots" featuring Sunny Malton, claiming Aujla's song was about him.
+Subsequently, Aujla stated in an interview that he didn't write the track "Lafaafe", and refused to comment further regarding their rivalry.
+In 2022, after Moose Wala's death, Aujla paid tribute with the song "Maa".

+Complaints in India

+On numerous occasions while performing in India, Aujla has received complaints by locals and authorities regarding his lyrics and stage demeanor.

-In February 2020, Chandigarh Police advised him not to sing any of his song promoting violence, guns or drugs during his concert at DAV College, Chandigarh.
-He said, "I followed the instructions of senior police officers."
+In February 2020, Chandigarh Police advised him not to sing any of his songs promoting violence, guns or drugs during his concert at DAV College, Chandigarh.
+Aujla complied.

-In November 2019, Aujla was investigated for violating traffic rules upon his arrival at Chandigarh, India, and was fined for five traffic violations.

-In April 2021, Karan Aujla visited Ludhiana central Jail and met the Superintendent of the Central Jail Rajeev Arora.
-Later he was flaunted for visiting the prison in violation of the security and Covid protocols and also it was claimed that he met drug kingpin Gurdeep Rano of Khanna.
-But it was cleared by Superintendent Rajeev Arora that he visited only to meet him and sat only few minutes in his office and later they moved in to Arora's official residence near jail building.

-In September 2021, after the release of his debut album BacTHAfucUP (B.T.F.U.), a complaint was filed over the song "Sharab", against himself, Harjit Harman and record label, Speed Records for comparing women to alcohol, drugs and guns in the song.
+In September 2021, after the release of his debut album Bacthafucup (B.T.F.U.), a complaint was filed by the Punjab State Commission For Women over the song "Sharab", against himself, Harjit Harman and the record label, Speed Records for comparing women to alcohol, drugs and guns in the song.
 Later the issue was resolved through communication with the complainant.